Ircama/osm-carto-tutorials/_notes/homepage.md

 CartoCSS is a [CSS-like](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) language for map design developed by [MapBox](https://en.wikipedia.org/wiki/Mapbox) and currently adopted by OpenStreetMap.

-The OpenStreetMap Carto project is owned by [Andy Allan](https://github.com/gravitystorm), who had the brilliant idea to re-implement the [original OpenStreetMap Mapnik XML style](https://github.com/openstreetmap/mapnik-stylesheets) in CartoCSS, putting [a lot of effort into the port](https://lists.openstreetmap.org/pipermail/dev/2012-December/026256.html), involving [multiple maintainers](https://github.com/gravitystorm/openstreetmap-carto#maintainers) and opening the project to [contributors](https://github.com/gravitystorm/openstreetmap-carto/graphs/contributors).
+The OpenStreetMap Carto project is owned by [Andy Allan](https://github.com/gravitystorm), who had the brilliant idea to re-implement the [original OpenStreetMap Mapnik XML style](https://github.com/openstreetmap/mapnik-stylesheets) in CartoCSS, performing the [initial port](https://lists.openstreetmap.org/pipermail/dev/2012-December/026256.html), involving [multiple maintainers](https://github.com/gravitystorm/openstreetmap-carto#maintainers) and opening the project to [contributors](https://github.com/gravitystorm/openstreetmap-carto/graphs/contributors).

-If you are also willing to contribute, you are strongly advised to analyze [Guidelines for adding new features](https://github.com/gravitystorm/openstreetmap-carto/issues/1630) and understand the current project trend, which is very cautious with additions and possibly oriented to put related proposals on hold.
-On the contrary, there is an interest in removing features in the consideration that too many of them are already implemented.
+If you are also willing to contribute, you are strongly advised to analyze [Guidelines for adding new features](https://github.com/gravitystorm/openstreetmap-carto/issues/1630) and understand the current project trend, which is very cautious with additions.